otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 protocol.
 For this reason, verifications must be performed by clients as well, even though the Prekey Server should be expected to perform them.

-Note that prekey messages submissions to the untrusted Prekey Server have to be authenticated.
+Note that user profile, prekey profiles and prekey messages submissions to the untrusted Prekey Server have to be authenticated.
 If they are not authenticated, then malicious users can perform denial-of-service attacks.
 To preserve the deniability of the overall OTRv4 protocol, prekeys messages should never be digitally signed.
 The best approach is to authenticate prekey message uploads using a DAKEZ exchange between the publisher and the Prekey Server, which preserves deniability.

 In order to correctly perform the DAKEZ with the publisher, the untrusted Prekey Server should be able to correctly generate ephemeral ECDH keys and long-term